westerndigitalcorporation/zonedstorage.io/docs/tools/tcmu-runner.md

 ## Creating an Emulated disk

-The following example shows how to create a small 20 GB host managed ZBC disk with 10 conventional zones and a 256 MiB zone size, with the file `/var/local/zbc0.raw` used as backing storage.
-The emulated disk will be locally emulated using the loopback interface.
-This require that *tcmu-runner* be executed on the system.
+The following example shows the creation of a small 20 GB host-managed ZBC disk with 10 conventional zones and a zone size of 256 MiB, with the file `/var/local/zbc0.raw` used as backing storage.
+The emulated disk is emulated locally using the loopback interface.
+This requires that *tcmu-runner* is running on the system.

 With *tcmu-runner* running, the *targetcli* command is used to create the emulated disk.